How much money you need to visit Budapest

 Accommodation

 As every big European city, Budapest offers a wide variety of accommodations.
 Danubius Hotel’s an excellent place to start as the group has plenty to offer from 3 start hotels up to high end luxury just like the Hilton hotel Budapest in the Castle District.
-But you can also stay in the city centre for as little as €50-60 a day.
+But you can also stay in the city centre for less money.
 Should you wish to extend your search, the best available Budapest city break deals are right here waiting for you.

 Hilton Budapest